I've Been Everywhere: Western Australian version

-In 2005, Athol Wightman wrote the Western Australian Version, keeping Geoff Mack's original tune but using places throughout the state of Western Australia.
+In 2005, Athol Wightman wrote the Western Australian version, keeping Geoff Mack's original tune but using places throughout the state of Western Australia.
 It was produced at the EMI Belinda Music Australia Pty Ltd studios.

-Wightman included towns such as Gingin, which was also included in the Australian version; Kellerberrin; Meekatharra; Collie and Busselton.
+Wightman included towns such as Gingin, which was also included in the Australian version, Kellerberrin, Meekatharra, Collie and Busselton.

 Comedian Kevin Bloody Wilson did a parody of the song which limited his destinations to Meekatharra, hospital and jail.

 North American version

 Geoff Mack's music publisher offered the song to Canadian-born country musician Hank Snow in 1962.
 Snow thought the song had the potential for the Canadian and American markets, but only if the toponyms were adapted to North America.
 At his publisher's urging, Geoff Mack consequently rewrote the song using a North American atlas supplied to him by the publisher.
+In 1970, from the album Cure For The Blues, Snow also recorded a second song to this called "I Ain't Been Anywhere".
 The North American version starts: "I was totin' my pack along the dusty Winnemucca road".
 Below are the places mentioned in this version of the song, most of which are in the continent of North America, while six are in South America: Salvador, Barranquilla, Tocopilla, Argentina, Padilla, and Diamantina: